 GDPR: a quick overview

 Data protection rules affecting Europe were first created during the 1990s but struggled to keep pace with rapid technological changes.
 GDPR altered how businesses and public sector organisations handle the information of their customers.
 It also boosted the rights of individuals and gives them more control over their information.

-In the full text of GDPR, there are 99 articles setting out the rights of individuals and obligations placed on organisations covered by the regulation.
+In the full details of GDPR, there are 99 articles setting out the rights of individuals and obligations placed on organisations covered by the regulation.
 There are eight rights for individuals.
 These include allowing people to have easier access to the data companies hold about them, a new fines regime and a clear responsibility for organisations to obtain the consent of people they collect information about.

 In terms of biometrics and CCTV, there are very clear clauses which set out the ways in which businesses must comply with the new regulations.
 We have previously written in depth about GDPR and CCTV, and GDPR in terms of processing biometric information, so please do read these articles if you are unsure of the detail.

 GDPR: Who is in charge in the UK?

 The Department for Culture, Media and Sport is the government arm responsible for ensuring that UK law complies with the requirements of GDPR.
 The government body was also responsible for creating the UK’s Data Protection Act but won’t have control of the day-to-day elements of GDPR once it is enforced.